 Instead of applying policies to multiple tags, or assets per region, you can define a set of conditions such as asset types, accounts, regions, and tags and select a backup policy to apply to that set of conditions.
 Protection rules can also be prioritized.

-- Currently AWS Protection Rules do not support S3 and MS SQL on EC2 datasources.
+- Currently, protection rules do not apply to S3 buckets, and MS SQL on EC2 databases.

 Protection automation - One rule can cover all accounts and regions

 Prioritizations - No more tag conflicts!

 Rules Preview - Gain full visibility into how newly created rules would impact your environment without committing

 Direct Asset Protection - Clumio provides a default rule called 'Direct Policy Assignment' which lets you apply a policy directly to a specific asset.
 This rule cannot be edited, but its priority can be changed.

 - To use protection rules, use standard tags across all AWS (EC2, EBS, RDS and DynamoDB) assets that need to be protected.

 For example: If you have a Backup:Clumio tag associated with your AWS assets in AWS Account 123, then create a protection rule using this tag.
 Clumio searches for assets with this tag and automatically starts protecting them with the backup policy associated with your protection rule.